Resource theory of quantum uncomplexity

+Theorem~\ref{thm_Uncomp_Ext} endows the complexity entropy with an operational significance in a quantum-computational task, beyond quantifying states' indistinguishability.

-Another bound governs the uncomplexity cost of simulating a state $\rho$.
-Suppose that a computationally limited referee, upon receiving an $\Sites$-qubit state, performs a hypothesis test between $\rho$ and the completely ignorant observer's null hypothesis, $\id / 2^\Sites$.
+Another bound governs the uncomplexity cost of mimicking a state $\rho$.
+Suppose that a computationally limited referee, upon receiving an $\Sites$-qubit state, performs a hypothesis test between $\rho$ and the completely ignorant observer's null hypothesis, $\id^{\otimes \Sites} / 2^\Sites$.
 Computationally restricted, the referee can measure only operators $Q \in M_r$.
 Given $\rho$, the referee must guess $\rho$ with a probability $\geq \eta \in (0, 1]$.
-Naturally, the referee minimizes the probability of guessing $\rho$ when given $\id / 2^\Sites$.
-Knowing the referee's choice of $Q$ (nontrivially, as many $Q$'s can be optimal~\cite{Kothakonda_21_Entropy}), the agent tricks the referee by preparing a simulacrum $\tilde{\rho}$.
+Naturally, the referee minimizes the probability of guessing $\rho$ when given $\id^{\otimes \Sites} / 2^\Sites$.
+Knowing the referee's choice of $Q$ (many $Q$'s can be optimal~\cite{Kothakonda_21_Entropy}), the agent tricks the referee by preparing a simulacrum $\tilde{\rho}$.
 The agent borrows $w \leq \Sites$ uncomplex $\ket{0}$'s from an ``uncomplexity bank'' (e.g., someone else's laboratory).
 The bank tacks on whichever $(\Sites - w)$-qubit state $\sigma$ is handy, to raise the total number of qubits to $\Sites$.
-The agent does not know $\sigma$'s form but can tell the bank which qubits to prepare in $\ket0$.
+The agent knows which qubits are $\ket{0}$'s but not $\sigma$'s form.
 The agent transforms the $\Sites$-qubit state with $\leq r$ gates.
 The referee must guess, with a probability $\geq 1 - \delta \in (0, 1]$, that the output is $\rho$.